joomla/Manual/migrations/44-50/new-deprecations.md

 File: administrator/components/com_privacy/src/Plugin/PrivacyPlugin.php
 Replacement: The `$this->db` property is deprecated in the privacy plugins.
 Instead of use `$this->getDatabase()` when the plugin is converted to service providers.

+#### countMenuChildren in HtmlDocument is deprecated

+File: libraries/src/Document/HtmlDocument.php
+Replacement: Load the active menu item directly from the application and count the children with the php `count` function.